 Section 1 Legislative Authority

 Pursuant to the authority of Section 10 of New York State Municipal Home Rule Law and by New York State Statutes of Local Government, the Town Board of the Town of Hampton authorizes and empowers the Town Board of the Town of Hampton to review and approve plats within the Town of Hampton, and to review and approve the development of plats already filed in the office of the Clerk of Washington County, if such plats are entirely or partially undeveloped.
+By the adoption of this Local Law, it is the intention of the Town Board to supersede those sections of Article 16 of the Town Law of the State of New York, and in particular §§276-280 to reserve subdivision review authority to the Town Board, and not the planning board as envisioned in said Article and sections of the Town Law.

 In order that land subdivisions may be made in accordance with this policy, this local law shall be known as and may be cited as the "Town of Hampton Land Subdivision Regulations”.